ShadowPic/PublicTestProjects/jmeter/docker/readme.md

 - PowerShell script to create your own docker images if you don't want to use mine at https://cloud.docker.com/u/shadowpic
 - Build the cluster from Docker root containers
 - Real time monitoring of the performance test with Grafana
+  - An example Grafana JMeter dashboard is included for import with the [JMeter Demo Dashboard-for external.json](./JMeter%20Demo%20Dashboard-for%20external.json) file.
+  - Requires that you add the [JMeter Backend Listener](https://jmeter.apache.org/usermanual/component_reference.html#Backend_Listener).
+There is an example of how to use this in the [drparts](../drparts.jmx) sample.
 - Combine Azure PAS service metrics side by side with JMeter metrics using Grafana
 - Redis support to feed parameters to your tests